CondeNast/recipe_plugin/plugin/readme.txt

 As a bonus, the ZipList Recipe Plugin enables you to add a "Save Recipe" button to each recipe so that readers can add favorite recipes to a universal recipe box and shopping list directly from your site.
 Each recipe they add includes a link back to your site so readers always go back to you for instructions.

-If you're familiar with the open-source [RecipeSEO](http://recipeseo.com/) plugin built by Allison Day, youâ will quickly note that the ZipList Recipe Plugin is an extension of this plugin.
+If you're familiar with the open-source [RecipeSEO](http://recipeseo.com/) plugin built by Allison Day, you will quickly note that the ZipList Recipe Plugin is an extension of this plugin.
 Among the new features added by ZipList are:

+**NEW: Enhanced Printing Capabilities: Add a copyright statement or URL to appear at the bottom of your printed recipes.
+Also, display a permalink at the bottom of printed recipes so users can easily find individual recipes on your website.

+**NEW: Multiple Recipe Support: The recipe plugin now fully supports the display and printing of multiple recipe posts on a single page.

+**NEW: Multiple Paragraph Support in Summary Section: Users can now add multiple paragraphs to the Summary field within the plugin.

 **Recipe Image Support:** Add images within the plugin to appear with your recipe.